-At March 31, 2019, we had cash, cash equivalents and short-term investments totaling \$32.1 million.
-Based upon our current operating plan, we believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital requirements into the third quarter of 2020.
+At June 30, 2019, we had cash and cash equivalents totaling \$26.3 million.
+Based upon our current operating plan, we believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital requirements into the third quarter of 2020.
 We will need additional funding to complete the development and commercialization of product candidates.
 In addition, in 2016 we licensed TRC253 from Janssen Pharmaceutica N.V., or Janssen, and are subject to obligations to develop the program through clinical proof of concept.
 We will need additional funds to complete clinical proof of concept for the TRC253 program and, to the extent we retain the program afterwards, to advance the program through later stages of development.
 In November 2018, we entered into separate collaboration and clinical trial agreements with I-Mab for the development of multiple immuno-oncology programs.
 Under the agreements, we are responsible for various portions of the costs to conduct clinical trials, among other development obligations.
 We will need additional funds to advance the development of these programs and meet our cost-sharing obligations, and these requirements may be substantial depending on how many programs are selected for development and the stage of development each program reaches.
 As more fully discussed in Note 1 to the consolidated financial statements included in this report, the uncertainties around our ability to obtain additional funding raise substantial doubt regarding our ability to continue as a going concern for a period of one year following the date that these financial statements were issued.